Takuya Sato is back with the new mini-album “DAY & NIGHT“. Quality, variety and consistency mark Sato‘s best release to date.

 2 – My salvation

 “My salvation” puts Sato in a pop-punk/rock context, something that fans had been more than eager to listen to.
 Heavy guitar riffs, distorted licks, powerful bass line and punk-rock splashy drums that set the amazing tempo and pace for this song.
 The mix between punk rock, pop and industrial rock are more obvious as soon as the song kicks of.
 This diversity and richness in the instrumental enables the song to have proper verses, that build up the tension for the raw and mighty chorus.
 Upon listening to the first bars in the instrumental we could help but to anticipate a performance that would fit with the mood, energy and edgy vibes we were getting.
 What we got was exactly that and more.
-Sato put his robust vocals to the test, delivering strong mid-tones, reaching out for higher keys with no issues and even blowing everyone away every time he dared using his lower registry.
+Sato put his robust vocals to the test, delivering strong mid-tones, reaching out for higher keys with no issues and even blowing everyone away every time he dared using his lower register.
 “My salvation” puts this mini-album in a fantastic place after a stellar performance on both ends.
 5/5

 3 – 酔闇アゲハ